-12. In the final phase of the audit program the ANAO will review the outcomes of the Australian Government’s COVID-19 response.
-Depending on the situation at the time, this may involve a post-pandemic assessment of the achievement of outcomes intended through the COVID-19 measures, recovery plans and programs, identification and dissemination of lessons learnt, and the readiness of government systems and processes to respond to future crises.
+8. In the final phase of the COVID-19 performance audit program, the ANAO will review the outcomes of the Australian Government’s COVID-19 response.
+This may involve a post-pandemic assessment of the achievement of outcomes intended through the COVID-19 measures, recovery plans and programs; identification and dissemination of lessons learnt; and the readiness of government systems and processes to respond to future crises.

 Assurance reviews – Advances to the Finance Minister

-19. The ANAO is undertaking monthly assurance reviews of the AFM, which will be tabled in Parliament.
-These reviews will be conducted in accordance with section 19A of the Auditor-General Act 1997.
-They will provide timely assurance to the Parliament about the AFM, which has significantly increased to support Australian Government activities during the COVID-19 pandemic.
+11. The ANAO undertook seven assurance reviews of the AFM from April 2020 to October 2020, which were tabled in Parliament.
+These reviews were conducted in accordance with section 19A of the Auditor-General Act 1997.
+They provided timely assurance to the Parliament about the AFM, which significantly increased to support Australian Government activities during the COVID-19 pandemic.